coruzzilab/PhyloGeneious/README.md

 - Make sure there are no special characters in the sequence headers (e.g. "@","-") or in the peptid sequences (e.g. "*" stop codons).

 #### config file:

-Required arguments:
+1. Required arguments:
-        INGROUP= 	List of taxa labels (faa files without the suffix) for the ingroup taxa separated by spaces.
+- INGROUP= 	List of species short names for the ingroup taxa, separated by spaces.
-        OUTGROUP= 	At least one faa file (without suffix) for an outgroup taxon.
+- OUTGROUP= 	At least one species short name for an outgroup taxon (multiple outgroup taxa should be space-separated)
-        HPC=  		S (slurm) or P (pbs) - which job scheduling system is supported by the HPC system.
+- HPC=  		S (slurm) or P (pbs) - which job scheduling system is supported by the HPC system.
-Not required but recommended:
+2. Not required but recommended:
-        NCPU=  		Number of cpus to ask for starting a BLAST or TNT type job.
+- NCPU=  		Number of cpus to ask for starting a BLAST or TNT type job.
-        MAXQS= 		Number of process to run simultaneously - nominally BLAST and TNT jobs.
+- MAXQS= 		Number of process to run simultaneously - nominally BLAST and TNT jobs.
-        TNTA=  		Lowest family size to be pooled in a group job running TNT.
+- TNTA=  		Lowest family size to be pooled in a group job running TNT.
-        TNTB=  		Family size requiring a stand-alone process to run TNT.
+- TNTB=  		Family size requiring a stand-alone process to run TNT.
-        BLSTMIN=  	Number of minutes for an average BLAST job to run.
+- BLSTMIN=  	Number of minutes for an average BLAST job to run.

+### Disclamer:
+- This pipeline is under development and only been tested and used on New York University's HPC cluster (Slurm and PBS job schedulers).
+While it is likely to work on PBS or Slurm HPC systems, it is not guaranteed.